All posts in Henry

 This week at Henry Elementary, we looked at a poem by Melissa Lozada-Oliva titled “My Spanish.”
 We discussed personification and repetition, and how these can change or strengthen a poem.
 We shared how it […]

 At Henry Elementary, I visited two new classrooms with Mrs. Carrion!
 We read Clint Smith’s “Counting Descents” and discussed imagery, enjambment, and the use of repetition and counting in Smith’s poem!
-Student were tasked […]
+Students were tasked […]

 At Henry Elementary, we looked at Chen Chen’s poem “When I Grow Up I Want to Be a List of Further Possibilities” and explored our own list of future possibilities!
 Following Chen Chen’s model […]